Table of Contents

 2. Main Features:

-Seamless integration with Microsoft products (Excel, Azure, Office 365).
+- Seamless integration with Microsoft merchandise (Excel, Azure, Office 365).

-3. Best For: Small to medium businesses or teams already using Microsoft tools.
-Startups and SMBs that rely on Microsoft products and want affordable analytics.
+3. Best For: Small to medium companies or groups already the usage of Microsoft tools.
+Startups and SMBs that depend upon Microsoft merchandise and want less costly analytics.

 Comparison Chart: